mgalang/node-fsdash/README.md

     $ npm start

-If everything goes well, you should be able to access the dashboard at http://localhost:3000
+If start was successful, you should be able to access the dashboard at http://localhost:3000

 #####Stopping

     $ npm stop

 ## TODO
-- File history
 - Optimization
-- Graph (?)
+- Graph (maybe)

 ## License